 Athletic personnel need to recognize the threat to young athletes and properly prepare for sudden cardiac arrest.
 Every school or organization that sponsors athletic activities should have an AED, trained coaches, and written Emergency Action Plan.

-The Heart-Safe recognition is awarded to schools upon the successful completion of a quality AED program.
-These schools receive framed certificates of recognition, monthly updates on regional news, new medical developments and sharing best program practices.
-Project ADAM will replace or reimburse the replacement of electrode pads for the AED after use in an emergency.
+The Heart Safe designation is awarded to schools upon the successful completion of a quality AED program.
+These schools receive certificates of recognition and are added to our community of Heart Safe Schools around Texas to receive ongoing support from Project ADAM Texas.
+In addition, Project ADAM will replace or reimburse the replacement of electrode pads for the AED after use in an emergency.

 Pre-screening is an essential component of prevention.
 In Texas, the University Interscholastic League (UIL) requires a Pre-participation Physical Evaluation prior to student involvement in sports for grades (7-12).
 The physical may help determine whether a student athlete is physically capable of certain exercise, and may determine the need for further evaluation should warning signs be present.
 However, athletes are not the only ones at risk, and not all children are athletes many are active and some may have underlying heart conditions.
 Therefore, Project S.A.V.E., our Georgia affiliate, developed the cardiovascular risk assessment form for physicians to use throughout the well-child continuum.
 The form incorporates questions from the American Academy Pediatrics pre-participation exam.